InhwanBae/Crowd-Behavior-Generation/README.md

 python trainval.py --export --model_config ./configs/model/CrowdES_eth.yaml
 ```

+> [!TIP]
-You can also customize the hyperparameters for exporting the generated trajectories by modifying the `CrowdES/evaluate_export_generated_traj.py` file.
+> You can also customize the hyperparameters for exporting the generated trajectories by modifying the `CrowdES/evaluate_export_generated_traj.py` file.
 Here are the default settings:

 https://github.com/InhwanBae/Crowd-Behavior-Generation/blob/97a7bc74748aeaaef8b25594005201a82c800559/CrowdES/evaluate_export_generated_traj.py#L11-L17

 ### Run CrowdES with Custom Input